Our first 2 kids are 17 months apart, and the first few months with our second baby were SO hard.

 It’s going to get a little bit easier in a lot of ways, really really soon.

 - There will be more sleep, less exhaustion.
-(Here’s our amazing sleep training method that you can start as early as you want and works like a charm!!
-All 4 of our kids were sleeping 12 hours overnight between 12-16 weeks old… and 8 hour stretches way sooner than that.)
+(We used an amazing sleep training/ baby scheduling method that you start with your newborn… it works amazingly!!
+All 4 of our kids were sleeping 12 hours overnight between 12-16 weeks old… and 8 hour stretches way sooner than that.
+I wrote it all down in a free ebook which you can grab here!)

 - They will nap at the same time (a bonus of our sleep training method!)